 And then maybe some of them will have extra so you can use those as leftovers or just heat up something and make something together along with a salad or something lighter at the end of the night.

 But really the biggest struggle is when you are faced with a bunch of ingredients that you shop for that didn’t really have a plan to be used in or a recipe to be allocated to.

 Meal planning ideas: pick two new things every week

 Every week you have the opportunity to try something new.

 Mix it with the recipes that work for you and your family.

 So like a lot of times, I tell people don’t just go pick five different things every single week.
 It’s all very new.
 It’s all very overwhelming.

 Pick two new things.
 And then the other three or four things throughout the dinners or meals throughout the week.

 Make things that you know your family enjoys, you can make these things and make these recipes in your sleep.

-You know you’ve made them so many times that are your tried and true things that you know it works, right.
+You know you’ve made them so many times that are the tried and true things that you know it works, right?